nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a specific person to the list.
+1. User requests to add a specific task to the list.

-2. PlaNus adds the person.
+2. PlaNus adds the task.

    Use case ends.